 - (a) On February 25, 2015, 1,753 common shares were issued to two former lenders connected with a \$241,185 loan received and repaid during fiscal 2013.
 The common shares were valued at \$210,323 based on the value of the concurrent private placement and recorded in stock-based compensation on the consolidated statement of operations and comprehensive loss.
 As part of the consideration for the initial loan, the Company's then-CTO and COO had transferred 2,098 common shares to the lenders.
 For contributing the common shares to the lenders, the Company intends to reimburse the former CTO and COO 2,134 common shares.
-As at June 30, 2020 these shares have not yet been issued. - (b) On May 17, 2017, the Company entered into a Co-operative Joint Venture Contract (the "JV Contract") with Ginger Capital Investment Holding, Ltd. (the "JV Partner") to form China Bionik Medical Rehabilitation Technology Ltd. ("China JV"), pursuant to which, among other things, the Company was to have a 25% interest and the JV Partner a 75% interest.
+As at September 30, 2020 these shares have not yet been issued. - (b) On May 17, 2017, the Company entered into a Co-operative Joint Venture Contract (the "JV Contract") with Ginger Capital Investment Holding, Ltd. (the "JV Partner") to form China Bionik Medical Rehabilitation Technology Ltd. ("China JV"), pursuant to which, among other things, the Company was to have a 25% interest and the JV Partner a 75% interest.
 The Company applied the equity method of accounting to the joint venture. - The Company gave notice on May 18, 2020 to the JV Partner of the termination of the China JV as well as terminating the Licensing and Distribution agreements with the China JV.
-As a result of the termination of the China JV and related commercial agreements, the Company has been communicating with its counterparts regarding such termination. - (c) In connection with the acquisition of IMT, the Company acquired a license agreement dated June 8, 2009, with a former director as a co-licenser, pursuant to which the Company pays the director and the co-licenser an aggregate royalty of 1% of sales based on patent #8,613,691.
+The China JV and related commercial agreements has been terminated. - (c) In connection with the acquisition of IMT, the Company acquired a license agreement dated September 8, 2009, with a former director as a co-licenser, pursuant to which the Company pays the director and the co-licenser an aggregate royalty of 1% of sales based on patent #8,613,691.
 No sales have been made, as the technology under this patent has not been commercialized.